tan-res-space/rag-interface/docs/architecture/system-architecture.md

-# Speaker Bucket Management System Architecture
+# Quality-Based Speaker Bucket Management System Architecture

 ## Overview

-The Speaker Bucket Management System is a comprehensive platform designed to categorize speakers based on their speech recognition quality and facilitate continuous improvement through AI-powered corrections and medical transcriptionist validation.
-The system follows hexagonal architecture principles with clear separation of concerns and domain-driven design.
+The Quality-Based Speaker Bucket Management System is a comprehensive platform designed to categorize speakers based on ASR draft quality and facilitate targeted error correction for Medical Transcriptionists (MTs) and Quality Assurance (QA) personnel.
+The system follows hexagonal architecture principles with clear separation of concerns and domain-driven design, enabling efficient resource allocation and systematic ASR quality improvement.

 ## Architecture Principles